bawva/dcodeSEii/README.md

 # dcodeSEii
-NSBM Green University - Final Year Project (SEII)
+NSBM Green University - Final Year Project (SEII) by Team DCode

+Team Members
+15209108 - Dinuka Lankaloka
+16211171 - Waruna Usgoda
+16211152 - Thilanka Ameresekere
+16211148 - Ramkumar Praveen
+16211148 - A. J. S. Subramaniam

-How to Setup and run the SEII Project “StockTrading”
+###How to Setup and Run the SEII Project “StockTrading”

-01)Instruction to setup the database
+####Instruction to setup the database
-	i) Execute the SQL query file ( stocktrading.sql ) in the Project Folder
+Execute the SQL query file (stocktrading.sql) in the Project Folder

-02)Instruction to Run the StockTrading Web Application.
+####Instruction to Run the StockTrading Web Application.

-	i) Open the Project with IDE.
+1. Open the Project with IDE.
-	ii) Goto “Source Packages” -> “m”
+2. Goto “Source Packages” -> “m”
-	iii) Double click to open the file "conn.java" and set the Database <username> and <password> iv) Save the changes made.
+3. Double click to open the file "conn.java" and set the Database <username> and <password>
+4. Save the changes made.
-	v) Click on “Clean and Build Project” button vi) Click on Run button.
+5. Click on “Clean and Build Project” button
+6. Click on Run button.

-03) Register using First Name , Last Name , email, and password. or use First Name: "Demo" and Password: "demo" to login and play with default account.
+Register using First Name, Last Name, Email and a Password.
+Or use below credentials to login and play with default account.
+* First Name: **Demo**
+* Password: **demo**

-04) Login using First Name & Password
+Login using First Name & Password